 If you want to make a request for a workstation and/or an office or cubicle assignment, please submit your request via the SICE Service Desk.
 You can expedite your request by having your sponsoring faculty member submit the request on your behalf.
 If you submit the request yourself, please include your current status and the name of your sponsoring faculty member.

-- Supported SICE Undergraduate Students (RAs, UIs, etc) - In general, workstations and office/cubicle assignment for supported undergraduate students is handled as with supported graduate students so please see the previous section for details.
+- Supported SICE Undergraduate Students (eg UIs) - In general, workstations and office/cubicle assignment for supported undergraduate students is handled as with supported graduate students so please see the previous section for details.
+Supported undergraduate students include Undergraduate Instructors (UIs) for SICE classes as well as other student employees funded out of base SICE funding but not those funded by individual faculty, centers, labs, or grants.
 You are encouraged to have your sponsoring faculty member make your request via the SICE Service Desk for a workstation or office/cubicle on your behalf.

 - Part-Time/Hourly SICE Staff - In general, workstations and office/cubicle assignment for part-time/hourly staff is handled as with supported graduate students so please see the previous section for details.
 You are encouraged to have your supervisor make your request via the SICE Service Desk for a workstation or office/cubicle on your behalf.